 ‘John…you already know the answer.’

-He tried to rise, to smash his fist into the fucker’s face, but all that happened was he fell back wheezing.
+He tried to rise, to smash his fist into the grinning kids face, but all that happened was he fell back wheezing.

 ‘You’ve had your drink, now play, John.
 Or would you prefer my children start early?’

-The last of the air inside him sobbed out as he tried to find the strength to do something, anything.
+The last of the air inside him sobbed between his teeth as he tried to find the strength to do something, anything.

 ‘Don’t be like that, John.’

 John’s last hope that he was making this all up as he shivered somewhere waiting for dawn vanished.
-He could feel the breath of the things that had crawled from the trees all round him even if he couldn’t see them; full of little deaths that smelt fouler than road kill.
+The breath of the things that had crawled from the trees was all round him now so close he could feel it on his cheek.

 ‘What are you really?’

-The Amadan na Bruidhne watched the sack of meat opposite for a minute.
-It was bored already; the stupid formality, performed once a year until it could replace what its Mother had stolen grew more dull with every passing century.
-But, then she hadn’t gotten tired of the punishment yet, every year she made a different choice.
+The thing hiding in the kids body watched the sack of meat opposite.
+It was bored already; the stupid formality, performed once a year until it could replace what its Mother had stolen from it grew more dull with every passing century.
+But, then she hadn’t gotten tired of the punishment yet, every year it was a different organ.